-- C. Education Coaching Income Tax Credit: This credit is for teachers and teaching assistants who carry out at least 10 unpaid hours of extra-curricular coaching activity.
+- C. Education Coaching Income Tax Credit: This tax credit is for teachers and teaching assistants who carry out at least 10 unpaid hours of extra-curricular coaching activity.
 Learn more.

-- Low Income Climate Action Tax Credit: This credit helps offset the impact of carbon taxes for low income individuals and families.
+- Low Income Climate Action Tax Credit: This tax credit helps offset the impact of carbon taxes for low income individuals and families.
 Learn more.

 What is a Tax Bracket?